Try a Free Live AI Golf Lesson TRY FREE

 • Absolute

-Before we go back and talk about the grip, stance width, swing plane, balance and all those things, let's take a look at the antonyms as well.
+Before we revisit the grip, stance width, swing plane, balance, and the other commonly proposed fundamentals, let us also consider the antonyms.
 The antonyms, or opposites, of the word fundamental are:

 • Secondary